Install on Windows¶

 The Connector supports Windows 10 and Windows 11 on both amd64 and arm64.

-Option 1: Direct download (recommended)¶
+Option 1: PowerShell installer (recommended)¶

 - Open the latest release.